 What are the authorities' enforcement priorities likely to be in the coming year?
 Are there any noteworthy cases pending?
 Are there any current developments or emerging policy or enforcement trends that should be noted?

-On 1 July 2020, and as a result of the entry into force of the United States-Mexico-Canada Agreement (USMCA), the new Federal Law for Protection of the Industrial Property, was enacted.
-The new IP Law, represents an important legislative change, as it is aimed at matching the domestic law with the standards set by the new trade and cooperation agreements signed by Mexico in recent years, and it came into force on 5 November 2020.

-Due to the above, amendments to the health laws are expected in the pear future
+On 1 July 2020, as a result of the entry into force of the United States-Mexico-Canada Agreement (USMCA), the new Federal Law for Protection of the Industrial Property (the IP Law), was enacted.
+The new IP Law represented an important legislative change as it aimed to match the domestic law with the standards set by the new trade and cooperation agreements signed by Mexico in recent years.
+It came into force on 5 November 2020.
+Due to this, amendments to the health laws are expected.

-Although in the past the acquisition of medicines for public health institutions was in charge of the Mexican government, on 31 July 2020, the Mexican government and the United Nations Office for Project Services (UNOPS) executed an agreement between the Institute of Health for the Welfare of the United Mexican States (INSABI) and UNOPS for the acquisition of medicines and medical supplies for the period 2021-2024, under the modality of an open international public tender for the consolidated purchase of medicines under the procurement policies and procedures of UNOPS, that is, the Mexican government transfers to UNOPS all the resources for such procurement and UNOPS is in charge of implementing, tendering and contracting said activities, as well as managing the respective contracts with third parties.
+Although in the past, the Mexican government was in charge of the acquisition of medicines for public health institutions, on 31 July 2020, the Mexican government and the United Nations Office for Project Services (UNOPS) executed an agreement between the Institute of Health for the Welfare of the United Mexican States (INSABI) and UNOPS for the acquisition of medicines and medical supplies for the period 2021-2024, under the modality of an open international public tender for the consolidated purchase of medicines under the procurement policies and procedures of UNOPS; that is, the Mexican government transfers to UNOPS all the resources for such procurement and UNOPS is in charge of implementing, tendering and contracting said activities, as well as managing the respective contracts with third parties.

-In connection with the above, at the end of January 2020, the Ministry of Health published an official administrative decree, establishing new relevant provisions on the applications for marketing authorisation and importation of medicines into Mexico, where the Ministry of Health confirms the recognition that the requirements and evaluation procedures requested by various foreign regulatory health authorities to allow in their respective countries, the sale, distribution and use of allopathic and biological medicines, are equivalent to those that the General Health Law, the Health Supplies Regulation and other applicable provisions require to guarantee the quality, safety and efficacy standards that these products must demonstrate to the Federal Commission for Protection Against Sanitary Risks (COFEPRIS) to be eventually granted with a marketing authorisation in Mexico.
+In connection with the above, at the end of January 2020, the Ministry of Health published an official administrative decree, establishing new relevant provisions on the applications for marketing authorisation and importation of medicines into Mexico.
+The Ministry of Health confirmed that it recognises various foreign regulatory health authorities' requirements and evaluation procedures to authorise the sale, distribution and use of allopathic and biological medicines in their respective countries as being equivalent to those of the quality, safety and efficacy standards of the General Health Law, the Health Supplies Regulation and other applicable provisions that products must meet to be granted marketing authorisation in Mexico by the Federal Commission for Protection Against Sanitary Risks (COFEPRIS).

-Additionally, the Mexican authorities are being authorised to import medicines that do not have a marketing authorisation in Mexico, provided said import is carried out by necessity in order to guarantee the supply of medicines for the correct and timely provision of health services to the population.
+Additionally, the Mexican authorities are being authorised to import medicines that do not have a marketing authorisation in Mexico, provided said importing is carried out due to the necessity of guaranteeing the supply of medicines for the correct and timely provision of health services to the population.

-As a follow-up, on 18 November 2020, the Ministry of Health issued another decree now ordering COFEPRIS to resolve the applications for marketing authorisation of those medicines and health supplies coming from abroad within just five working days, stating that applicants, importers and marketers are not exempted from complying with the applicable provisions to maintain the marketing authorisation and that COFEPRIS must carry out the necessary actions to guarantee the safety, quality and efficacy of the medicines.
+On 18 November 2020, the Ministry of Health issued another decree ordering COFEPRIS to resolve applications for marketing authorisation of medicines and health supplies coming from abroad within just five working days, stating that applicants, importers and marketers are not exempt from complying with the applicable provisions to maintain marketing authorisation and that COFEPRIS must still carry out the necessary actions to guarantee the safety, quality and efficacy of the medicines.

-On 22 June 2021, the Ministry of Health published a Decree amending the Equivalence Decree published back on January 2020.
-The Decree includes the following amendments:
+On 22 June 2021, the Ministry of Health published a Decree amending the Equivalence Decree published in January 2020.
+The Decree of 22 June 2021 included the following amendments: